Konstantin Dobrynin: Later work

-Dobrynin was one of the authors of the anti-war message by the members of Board of the Russian Federal Bar Association published on February 27 soon after Russia's special military operation in Ukraine.
+Dobrynin was one of the authors of the anti-war message by the members of Board of the Russian Federal Bar Association published on February 27, soon after the start of the Russian invasion of Ukraine.
 The text was published on the Association's web site and contained a call for an immediate cessation of military activities.
 Soon the message was deleted from the web site, and one of the signers had his signature removed.
 At the same time, other board members published a message in support of the operation conducted by the Russian Federation in Ukraine, which was also deleted from the web site.
 The Federal Bar Association did not comment on the removal of these materials.
 The copies are available in the Internet archive.

 On March 3, 2022 Dobrynin resigned the position of the State Secretary of the Federal Bar Association, which he also announced on his Facebook page.
 He explained that he is unable to perform his functions under the current circumstances.

 Dobrynin is a lawyer for the first Soviet President Mikhail Gorbachev and provides legal services to the Gorbachev Foundation.
 After numerous appearances of fake statements attributed to Gorbachev on the internet and fake Gorbachev Foundation web sites, Dobrynin issued a warning that these actions are unacceptable in March 2022.

 Dobrynin reminded that "those deliberately spreading false information, including those doing so under someone's name or under cover of other individuals are liable for their actions and can face criminal prosecution."
 Dobrynin's statement was published on the Foundation's web site and extensively covered by the media.

 He is a regular writer and columnist for The Washington Post, The Wall Street Journal, and The Washington Times.

 Since 2019, Dobrynin has been a member of the Board of Trustees of the European University at Saint Petersburg.

 Since 2019, he has been permanently residing in the Great Britain.

 Since 2020, he has been a member of the Board of Trustees of the Institute of Law and Public Policy.